Money management matters

 Ambition and enthusiasm are important characteristics of business owners and managers.
 But so is the ability to make rational financial decisions based on the facts.
 When you start a new business the feeling of control can be exhilarating.
 Free from the constraints of employment, you can make any financial decision you want to.
 Some of those decisions will be good.
 Others won't.

 Like any other area of life, learning to run a business comes through experimentation, successes and occasional mistakes.
 The mistakes are important – if you read any successful entrepreneur's autobiography or biography, mistakes will feature highly.

 But successful entrepreneurs have two things in common – they learn from their mistakes, and they make small enough mistakes that they are able to recover from them financially.

 This is a pragmatic approach to doing business.
-Few large companies became large overnight.
+Few large businesses became large overnight.
 They grew over a period of time, with setbacks along the way.
 Taking the occasional risk is part of good business.
 Taking unnecessarily big risks is not.

 Chart your cash flow

 Good accounting software can create charts of inflows (sales of goods or services) and outflows (accounts payable) for your business.
 It will let you change the time period and other variables so you can really understand what's happening.
 If you look at these charts over a period of weeks and months, you'll get an idea of the rates of flow of money into and out of your business.